persuader72/trappist-editor/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-This program is stil under early development and is not yet ready for production use. *Do not run this program on internet connected machines* beacuse a lot if is requests are not sanitized yet.
+This program is stil under early development and is not yet ready for production use. *Do not run this program with its web server exposed on public internet beacuse the input requests are not sanitized yet*.
+The program lacks lacks a lot of features particularly an authentication mechanism.

 ## Requirements